 Speaking Sept.
 15 to the New York Economic Club, which seeks to bring businesspeople and professionals together for the discussion of economic issues, Trump said, "In 2015 alone, federal agencies issued over 3,300 final rules and regulations, up from 2,400 the prior year.
 Every year, overregulation costs our economy $2 trillion."

 Trump also plans to lower the tax rate on businesses from 35 percent to 15 percent.
 "An explosion of new business and new jobs will be created.
 It will be amazing to watch," he said.
 "We will also allow U.S.-based manufacturers to fully expense the cost of new plants and equipment."

 Trump will seek to tackle the trade deficit—now nearly $800 billion a year—by:

 Repeal of ACA

-Trump has promised that, if elected, on day one of his administration he would ask Congress to immediately deliver a full repeal of the ACA, including the individual mandate.
+Trump has promised that on day one of his administration he would ask Congress to immediately deliver a full repeal of the ACA, including the individual mandate.

 In addition, Trump has called for:

 "The ACA is unsustainable," Furchtgott-Roth said.
 "Premiums are rising by 25 percent to 40 percent, and insurance companies are dropping out.
 Americans would welcome change."

 However, there are many supporters of the law, particularly in the Senate.